awsdocs/amazon-redshift-management-guide/doc_source/default-iam-role.md

    Choose one of the following methods to size your cluster:
 **Note**
 The following step assumes an AWS Region that supports RA3 node types\.
-For a list of AWS Regions that support RA3 node types, see [Overview of RA3 node types](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-clusters.html#rs-ra3-node-types) in the *Amazon Redshift Cluster Management Guide*\.
+For a list of AWS Regions that support RA3 node types, see [Overview of RA3 node types](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-clusters.html#rs-ra3-node-types) in the *Amazon Redshift Management Guide*\.
    + If your AWS Region supports RA3 node types, choose either **Production** or **Free trial** to answer the question **What are you planning to use this cluster for?**

      If your organization is eligible, you might be able to create a cluster under the Amazon Redshift free trial program\.
 To do this, choose **Free trial** to create a configuration with the dc2\.large node type\.
 For more information about choosing a free trial, see [Amazon Redshift free trial](http://aws.amazon.com/redshift/free-trial/)\.